-The inferior alveolar nerve which gives feeling to the lower lip and chin may need to be moved in order to make room for placement of dental implants to the lower jaw.
-This procedure is limited to the lower jaw and indicated when teeth are missing in the area of the two back molars and/or and second premolar, with the above-mentioned secondary condition.
-Since this procedure is considered a very aggressive approach (there is almost always some postoperative numbness of the lower lip and jaw area, which dissipates only very slowly, if ever).
-Usually other, less aggressive options are considered first (placement of blade implants, etc.).
+The inferior alveolar nerve, which gives feeling to the lower lip and chin, may need to be moved in order to make room for the placement of dental implants in the lower jaw.
+A nerve repositioning procedure is limited to the lower jaw and may be indicated when teeth are missing in the area of the two back molars and/or second premolars.
+This procedure is considered a very aggressive approach since there is almost always some postoperative numbness of the lower lip and jaw area, which typically dissipates very slowly, but may be permanent.
+Usually, other, less aggressive options are considered first (placement of blade implants, etc).

 These surgeries are performed in the out-office surgical suite under IV sedation or general anesthesia.
-After discharge, bed rest is recommended for one day and limited physical activity for one week.
+After discharge, bed rest is recommended for one day, as well as limited physical activity for one week.

 We Are Here to Help!

 Contact us with any questions or to schedule an appointment to reclaim your smile today!